Mshilovskay/-CaseStudySQL/Case_study_Bellabeat.md

 DISTINCT *
 FROM `my-project-06-22-22.Fitabase.sleepDay`

-#Checking for duplicates in sleepDayDedup:
+# Checking for duplicates in sleepDayDedup:
 SELECT
     Id, SleepDay, COUNT(*) AS NumberOfRows
 FROM `my-project-06-22-22.Fitabase.sleepDayDedup`
 GROUP BY Id, SleepDay
 HAVING NumberOfRows > 1
-#Output: None

 SELECT
 *,